antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 fall short.
 Subsequent posts in this series will explore the solutions in depth.
 For now, let's start with the essential question: what is SPy?

+!!!
+Success ""
+    Before diving in, I want to express my gratitude to my employer, [Anaconda](https://www.anaconda.com/), for giving me the opportunity to dedicate 100% of my time to this open-source project.

 <!-- more -->

 ## What is SPy?